jithendra-varma/Python-for-Everybody-Specialization-Codes/Programming for Everybody (Getting Started with Python)/README.md

 ## Contents

-- `Assignment:`: Includes assignments answers for practicing and applying the learned concepts.
+- `Assignment`: Includes assignments answers for practicing and applying the learned concepts.

 ## Getting Started